-16 exclamatory adj. 感叹的
+16 exclamatory adj.感叹的

-17 imperative adj. 祈使的
+17 imperative adj.祈使的

-point when placed with longer sentences, while long ones are often intended to provide details precisely; interrogative sentences can emphasize an important point in a group of declarative ones.
-Considering the paragraph as a whole, alternating 18 short and long sentences also creates a lively rhythm.
+of declarative ones.
+Considering the paragraph as a whole, alternating18 short and long sentences also creates a lively rhythm.

 Although it does little good to be overly conscious of sentence types in the first draft of your essay, as you review and revise your essay, keep in mind that too many sentences of any one kind, especially too many simple sentences, will be tedious for your readers, whereas varying sentence length, structure, or function helps hold their interest if properly applied.
 Therefore, to make your writing better received, you are advised to mix various types of sentences.